nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/multichain/docs/multichain.md

 2. "Invalid chain specified"
    - Solution: Use one of the supported chains

-3. "Insufficient balance"
+3. "Invalid token symbol.
+Supported tokens: USDC, USDT, DAI"
-   - Solution: Fund your wallet with required tokens
+   - Solution: Use one of the supported tokens

-4. "Error in multichain wallet provider"
-   - Solution: Check network connectivity and RPC URL
+4. "X is not supported on this chain.
+Supported chains for X: ..."
+   - Solution: Use a supported chain for the specified token

+5. "Invalid address format"
+   - Solution: Use a valid Ethereum-style address (0x...)

 ## Next Steps

-1. Test the implemented actions thoroughly
+1. Complete the ERC-20 token transfer implementation
-2. Implement protocol integrations
-3. Add comprehensive error handling
+   - Integrate with actual transaction sending
+   - Add balance checking
-4. Implement transaction status tracking
+   - Add transaction status tracking

-5. Add support for more chains and tokens
+2. Add support for more ERC-20 tokens
+   - Research how to add custom token definitions
+   - Add popular tokens like WETH, WBTC, etc.

+3. Implement protocol integrations
+   - Start with Uniswap for token swaps
+   - Add Aave for lending/borrowing
+   - Add Beefy for yield optimization

+4. Add comprehensive error handling
+   - More detailed error messages
+   - Better recovery suggestions
+   - Transaction simulation before sending